Halverson-lab/Amplicon_Consensus_Taxonomy/README.md

 database_builder.sh

 # Options:
 # -h, --help      Display this help message
 # -b, --build     Build new database
 # -d, --default   Build new database from latest NCBI 16S RefSeq and rrnDB
+# -g, --group     Group and rename highly similar sequences in the database
+# -s, --sintax    Build new database from a sintax/usearch formatted database
 # -a, --add       Add user provided sequences to database
-#  -n, --ncbi      Add sequences to database using list of NCBI accesions
+# -n, --ncbi      Add sequences to database using list of NCBI accessions
 ```

 ### Default database

 The default ACT database is built from a combination of NCBI 16S rRNA RefSeq database and the [Ribosomal RNA Database](https://rrndb.umms.med.umich.edu/).
 This database can be rebuilt using the `-d` or `--default` flags to get the most updated versions.
 The rrnDB does not have a static link for downloading the latest copy, so users must provide a URL in the config file to the version they want.
 This URL can be found by going to the [rrnDB download page](https://rrndb.umms.med.umich.edu/downloads/) and copying the link to the latest `rrnDB-*_16S_rRNA.fasta.zip` file.
+The default database is also grouped by similarity.

 ### Custom database

-Users can build a completely custom database using the `-b` or `--build` flags and providing two files 1) `sequences.fasta` containing all the 16S sequences in fasta format and 2) `seq2tax.txt` containing a two-column, headerless, tab-delimited list of sequence IDs and their corresponding taxids.
+Users can build a completely custom database using the `-b` or `--build` flags and providing two files in the config file 1) USER_SEQ, which contains all the 16S sequences in fasta format and 2) USER_SEQ2TAX, which contains a two-column, headerless, tab-delimited list of sequence IDs and their corresponding taxids.
 The sequence IDs need to match in both files and the taxids should correspond to NCBI taxids.
 Sequences that cannot be assigned NCBI taxids should be added separately using the `-a | --add` flags after building the initial database.

+You can also build a database from a [sintax/usearch formatted](https://www.drive5.com/usearch/manual/tax_annot.html) database using the `-s` or `--sintax` flags.
+The database should be listed under USER_SEQ in the config file.
+Pre-built databases for Silva, GreenGenes2, GTDB can be found here (add link), but are not recommended for these reasons (cite paper).
+Scripts for how they were generated can be found in X folder.

 ### Modifying the existing database